atomotavio/atomotavio/README.md

 # Hello,

 *My name is Mariana and I'm 24 years old.
-I love programming and I started since I was a little kid.
+I love programming and I started when I was a little kid.
 I love to learn new languages and technologies.
 Here you can find a little bit of what I've done and what I'm trying to learn.*

 [![Twitch](https://img.shields.io/badge/Twitch-9146FF?style=for-the-badge&logo=twitch&logoColor=white)](https://www.twitch.tv/detonagirl)
 [![Youtube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.twitch.tv/detonagirl)